pnb/paper-convert-www/README.md

 Close and reopen the terminal or run `bash` to start a new one and get everything in the path.

+Fix problem with ImageMagick refusing to convert PDFs because of an old security problem:

+    sudo vim /etc/ImageMagick-6/policy.xml
+    # Look for <!-- disable ghostscript format types --> and delete all of those restrictions

 Set up SSL certificates:

     sudo cp paper_nginx /etc/nginx/sites-available/